NeoGeographyToolkit/StereoPipeline/docs/examples/rig.rst

                 rig_input/sci_cam/*.tif'            \
       --out_dir rig_theia

+This tool will use the Theia flags file from ``share/theia_flags.txt`` in the software distribution, which can be copied to a new name, edited, and passed to this program via ``--theia_fags``.

 The created cameras can be visualized as::

     view_reconstruction --reconstruction rig_theia/reconstruction-0

+See an illustration in :numref:`view_reconstruction`.

 The solved camera poses are exported to ``rig_theia/cameras.nvm``.
 The images and interest point matches can be visualized in a pairwise manner using